AllanChain/sane-break/README.md

 ## 🔮 Features

+- No mindless skips, just a polite reminder
+  - Just a small flashing window reminding you to have a break, and you can choose to finish the current task.
-- Polite: First a blinking small window, you can finish the current task, and it grows fullscreen when you are AFK, forcing you to look away.
+  - When you are away from keyboard, it will grow full screen and you are encouraged to look away.
+  - If you continue working for too long, it will force fullscreen until break ends.
+- Flexible: Automatic pause when idle, and postpone as you want.
 - Small: No fancy stuff, just a small app.
 - Cross-platform: Supporting KDE (Wayland and X11), macOS (Intel and ARM chips), and Windows.
+- Easy to develope: Written in C++, it is easy to integrate with system API.

 ## 🎬 Demo video